JohannesBuchner/UltraNest/paper.md

 While several open source, Bayesian model fitting packages are available that can be easily tied to existing models, they are difficult to run such that the result is reliable and user interaction is minimized.
-However, current and upcoming large astronomical surveys require characterising a large number of highly diverse objects, which requires reliable analysis pipelines.
 A chicken-and-egg problem is that one does not know a priori the posterior distribution of a given likelihood, prior and data set, and cannot chose a sampler that performs well.
 For example, Markov Chain Monte Carlo convergence checks may suggest good results, while in fact another distant but important posterior peak has remained unseen.

-[//]: # (While `emcee` performs well in gaussian posteriors, it can be inefficient
-[//]: # (in estimating tails in heavy-tailed, non-ellipsoidal posteriors.
-[//]: # (see e.g., the `emcee` and `zeus` packages; @emcee, @zeus, within-chain and cross-chain)
+Current and upcoming large astronomical surveys require characterising a large number of highly diverse objects, which requires reliable analysis pipelines.
+This is what UltraNest was developed for.

+# Overview

 Nested sampling [@Skilling2004] allows Bayesian inference on arbitrary user-defined likelihoods.
 Additional to computing parameter posterior samples,